mworster/stm32mp157-dev-kit/Getting_started_with_the_devkit.md

 ## Building Our Own Files

-To build our own files, we'll select the Developer Package.
+To build our own files, we'll select the Developer Package[8].
 This package allows developments on top of the STM32MPU Embedded Software distribution, or, in our case, to replace the Starter Package pre-built binaries.
 The Developer Package is generated from the Distribution Package.

+We'll assume for this section that building is done on a Linux machine and all directions in this section will be for Linux (Debian) unless otherwise noted.

 ### Prereq